Crossover times in bipartite networks with activity constraints and time-varying switching rates: Introduction

 The distinction between the \emph{three scenarios} $M\prec\lambda$, $M\asymp\lambda$ and $M\succ\lambda$ is simply due to the fact that, according to~\eqref{eq:rates:choice}, $\lambda_U(s)=0$ for $s\geq \frac{c_U}{\mu_U}\lambda$.
 Note that the conditions in~\eqref{eq:main-result} are in terms of $M\check{\nu}(0)$ rather than $M\check{\nu}(M\tau)$, as suggested by~\eqref{eq:target}.
-As we will see, the two quantities have the same order of magnitude when $M\tau<\lambda$.
+As we will see in Proposition~\ref{prop:critical-regime:orders-of-magnitude}, the two quantities have the same order of magnitude when $M\tau<\frac{c_U}{\mu_U}\lambda$.
+We have written~\eqref{eq:main-result} in the asymptotic form rather than the limit form appearing in~\eqref{eq:target} to allow for the possibility in the middle case that $M\check{\nu}(M\sigma)\asymp 1$ as $\lambda\to\infty$ even when $M\check{\nu}(M\sigma)$ does not converge to a function $\psi(\sigma)$.
 We will refer to the top, middle and bottom cases in~\eqref{eq:main-result} as the \emph{supercritical}, \emph{critical} and \emph{subcritical} regime, respectively.
-It turns out that the subcritical and super-critical regime can be handled by direct comparison with the time-homogeneous setting.
+It turns out that the subcritical and supercritical regime can be handled by direct comparison with the time-homogeneous setting.
 We prove the identity for the critical regime by establishing tight lower and upper bounds for $\xPr_u(T_v>t)$.

 The time-inhomogeneity of the system makes it difficult to verify the conditions of Theorem~\ref{thm:main} in full generality.
-Nevertheless, we show that the conditions are indeed satisfied in two special cases: when $G$ is a complete bipartite graph (i.e., the setting of~\cite{BorHolNarSfr18}) and when $G$ is an even torus $\ZZ_m\times\ZZ_n$ (two examples are studied in~\cite{HolNarTaa16}).
+Nevertheless, we show that the conditions are indeed satisfied in two special cases: when $G$ is a complete bipartite graph (i.e., the setting of~\cite{BorHolNarSfr18}) and when $G$ is an even torus $\ZZ_m\times\ZZ_n$ (two examples studied in~\cite{HolNarTaa16}).

 \begin{example}[\textbf{Complete bipartite graph}] When $G$ is a complete bipartite graph, Assumption~\ref{keyassump} is trivially satisfied.
 In Section~\ref{sec:reghom} (proof of Lemma~\ref{lem:no-deep-well}), we will verify that, for any $s \geq 0$,